Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Numerical results

 To further test the capabilities of the LM algorithm, a case where only 2 patch points per revolution are considered was also evaluated.
-Recalling Fig.~\ref{fig:L2_Halo}, the points at perilune and apolune were selected for this purpose, i.e. the points closest and farthest from the Moon.
-In this case, the initial CR3BP guess is found to be less adequate and thus the damping factor for the LM approach plays a particularly important role.
-To evidence this, Fig.~\ref{fig:L2_Halo_2pp_res} presents the evolution of the continuity residual, position error, and damping factor for various choices of $\beta_0$, evidenced through different shades according to the information in the $\beta_k$ plot.
-These curves are compared to the baseline behavior of the MN update over 35 iterations.
-Fig.~\ref{fig:L2_Halo_2pp_sol_LM_1e-1} presents the converged solution stemming from the application of the LM algorithm without proximity constraints, considering $\beta_0=0.1$.
-This is put against the trajectory resulting from the MN update equation, in Fig.~\ref{fig:L2_Halo_2pp_sol_MN}.
+Recalling Fig.~\ref{fig:L2_Halo}, the points at perilune and apolune were selected for this purpose, i.e. the points closest and farthest from the Moon, though additional analysis here omitted has shown that other pair selections yield similar results.
+In this case, the initial CR3BP guess is found to be less adequate and thus the damping factor for the LM approach plays a particularly important role, given how it leverages the level of trust put on this approximation.
+To assess this, we evaluate the effect of changing the initial value of the damping factor.
+As such, Fig.~\ref{fig:L2_Halo_2pp_res} presents the evolution of the continuity residual, position error, and damping factor for various choices of $\beta_0$, evidenced through different shades according to the information in the $\beta_k$ plot.
+These curves are compared to the baseline behavior of the MN scheme.
+Fig.~\ref{fig:L2_Halo_2pp_sol_LM_1e-1} presents the converged solution stemming from the application of the LM algorithm without proximity constraints, considering $\beta_0=0.1$, which is put against the trajectory resulting from the MN baseline, in Fig.~\ref{fig:L2_Halo_2pp_sol_MN}.